iankronquist/zeta/README.md

 - An easy to use canvas library to render simple 2D graphics

+- The ability to suspend and resume running programs

 ## Zeta VM

-I've chosen to implement the VM core in pure C, for the following reasons:
+I've chosen to implement the VM core in pure C (not C++), for the following reasons:

 - To make low-level details explicit (for instance, the layout of hosted objects in memory)

 - To avoid hidden sources of overhead

-- To avoid dependence on non-portable tools and languages.
-GCC is available on almost every platform in existence
+- To maximize portability.
+GCC is available on almost every platform in existence.

 The zeta implementation will be largely [self-hosted](https://en.wikipedia.org/wiki/Self-hosting).
 The core VM will implement an interpreter in C, but the garbage collector and zeta JIT